hongyi98/hongyi98.github.io/_posts/2023-07-15-notes-in-phylogeny.md

   2. $$T=(V,E)$$ is connected and has $$\vert V \vert -1$$ edges
   3. for any two vertices $$u$$ and $$v$$ of $$T$$,there is a unique path from $$u$$ to $$v$$.
 + A *cherry* in a tree is a pair of leaves that are adjacent to a common interior vertex (this vertex may also be adjacent to other leaves).
++ A graph is **chordal** if every cycle of length four or more has a chord (an edge between nonconsecutive vertices of the cycle).
+Thus a chordal graph either has no cycles (i.e., it is a forest) or its cycles can be broken up into 3-cycles.

 Every tree $$T$$ that has more than one vertex always has at least two vertices of degree one.
 Such vertices are called *leaves*, whereas the remaining vertices are said to be *interior vertices*.
 Similarly, an edge that is incident with a leaf is said to be a *pendant edge*; other- wise, it is an interior edge.
 Every tree with three or more vertices has an interior vertex.
 A *star tree* is a tree with a single interior vertex that is adjacent to all the leaves.

 ##### Helly Property: